Adirondacks on a Higher Level

 The pines are whispering in our ears, “This is our land, we welcome you to it, but be gentle with us and all the life forms that depend on us.
 For in our protection, is the salvation of your species.”

-Robert T. Leverett (Bob) is a co-founder of the Native Tree Society, principal organizer of the Ancient Eastern Forest Conference Series, and senior advisor to American Forests Champion Tree Program.
+Robert T. (Bob) Leverett is a co-founder of the Native Tree Society, principal organizer of the Ancient Eastern Forest Conference Series, and senior advisor to American Forests Champion Tree Program.
+He is also Chair of the Forest Reserves Science Advisory Committee (Massachusetts Department of Conservation and Recreation).
 Bob was a regular contributor to the original Wild Earth Publication.
 He is also a co-author of “The Sierra Club Guide to Ancient Forests of the Northeast.”
 Today he is heavily involved in measuring trees to quantify their stored carbon and rates of sequestration.
-He is a coauthor of two scientific papers on the subject, one published and one pending.
-With his wife, classical music pianist Monica Jakuc Leverett, he is working on a book about his forest mecca, Mohawk Trail State Forest in western Massachusetts.
+He is a coauthor of two scientific papers on the subject, both published.
+With his wife, classical music pianist Monica Jakuc Leverett, he is working on guides for his forest mecca, Mohawk Trail State Forest in western Massachusetts.

 Please, PLEASE don’t call the Adirondack the “Dacks”.
 They are magnificent.
 Don’t degrade them…..Reply